 Free web browser for Mac

 First released for Windows in 2008, Google Chrome officially launched on the Mac computers in 2010 after several months of beta testing.
-It provides fast and secure web browsing via a search engine, giving you access to internet articles and pages.
-It provides an exceptional experience with an elegant user interface and fast speed.
+It offers fast and secure web browsing via a search engine, giving you access to internet articles and pages.
+It also boasts an exceptional experience with an elegant user interface.

 What is Google Chrome?

 Chrome is a web browser that lets you access information on the internet.
 You can read the latest news, download files, or play web-based games.
 To look for specific articles or details online, you’ll need to make use of a search engine, such as Google, Yahoo, or Bing.

 You can enjoy various features to enhance the browser’s functionality.
 Chrome Extensions gives you more tools to optimize your experiences, such as VPN access, web clippers, input utilities, and more.
 You can even install a password manager if you’re not satisfied with Chrome’s default settings.

 The browser stores your internet search history if you’re logged into your account.
 With the bookmark function, it opens web pages faster if you’ve visited them in the past.
 All you need to do is start entering the relevant keywords from the site on the omnibar, and the link for the page should automatically appear.